 STA: How long does the average piece take you to create?

 SG: I plan and prepare for a composition in my sketchbook before I begin any painting.
 This reduces the amount of time I spend painting, most of the time.
-Depending on the size, a larger canvas can take 24-30 hours to complete.
-That would vary depending on the amount of layering of color I do in a certain piece.
-I usually have a couple of works in progress, so I switch back and forth to work or prepare something to allow for drying time.
+If the composition is small, it may take 5-6 hours.
+A larger piece would take a few days or weeks to complete, depending on the elements.

 STA: What inspired you to become an artist?